labeveryday/Notes/devcore/README.md

 ### 1.0 Software Development and Design

-<input type="checkbox" disabled checked/> Setting up your Linux (Ubuntu) workstation as a development environment
+- [x] Setting up your Linux (Ubuntu) workstation as a development environment

-<input type="checkbox" disabled checked/>  Setting up your Windows workstation as a development environment
+- [ ]  Setting up your Windows workstation as a development environment

-<input type="checkbox" disabled checked/>  Setting up your macOS workstation as a development environment
+- [x] Setting up your macOS workstation as a development environment

-<input type="checkbox" disabled checked/>  What is a Development Environment and why do you need one?
+- [x] What is a Development Environment and why do you need one?

 <input type="checkbox" disabled checked/>  A brief introduction to Git